fmax= <xarray.ufuncs._UFuncDispatcher object>¶

 xarray specific variant of numpy.fmax.
 Handles xarray.Dataset, xarray.DataArray, xarray.Variable, numpy.ndarray and dask.array.Array objects with automatic dispatching.

 Compare two arrays and returns a new array containing the element-wise maxima.
 If one of the elements being compared is a NaN, then the non-nan element is returned.
 If both elements are NaNs then the first is returned.
 The latter distinction is important for complex NaNs, which are defined as at least one of the real or imaginary parts being a NaN.
 The net effect is that NaNs are ignored when possible.

-The maximum of x1 and x2, element-wise.
-Returns scalar if both x1 and x2 are scalars.
+y – The maximum of x1 and x2, element-wise.
+This is a scalar if both x1 and x2 are scalars.

 New in version 1.3.0.

 The fmax is equivalent to

 np.where(x1 >= x2, x1, x2)when neither x1 nor x2 are NaNs, but it is faster and does proper broadcasting.

 >>> np.fmax([2, 3, 4], [1, 5, 2]) array([ 2., 5., 4.])

 >>> np.fmax(np.eye(2), [0.5, 2]) array([[ 1. , 2. ], [ 0.5, 2. ]])

 >>> np.fmax([np.nan, 0, np.nan],[0, np.nan, np.nan]) array([ 0., 0., nan])